National Shed Development ProgrammeOverview

 - Participation in activities that advance the health and well-being of their male members.

-- Engagement in traditional and cultural activities such as art and crafts, traditional hunting and fishing.
+- Engagement in traditional and cultural activities such as art, craft, traditional hunting and fishing.

-Please refer to the FAQs for the complete list of eligible activities and priority groups for each category.
+Please refer to the Guidelines for the list of the complete list of priority groups and eligible activities for each category.

 The main assessment criteria include:

 - Organisational capacity (10 points)